-- Define Step 1: VM Boot to boot your two database servers.
+- Define Step 1: VM Boot to boot your database server.

-- Define Step 3: VM Boot to boot the two Web servers.
-Add a post-boot script to the Web_Server_2 virtual machine to update the DNS record and abort failover for this virtual machine on the failure of the script execution.
+- Define Step 5: VM Boot to boot the Web server.
+Add a post-boot script to the Web_Server_1 virtual machine to update the DNS record and abort failover for this virtual machine on the failure of the script execution.

 Recovery workflow behavior

-During failover, Phoenix DRaaS converts all virtual machines configured in a DR plan in parallel.
+During failover, Disaster Recovery converts all virtual machines configured in a DR plan in parallel.
 When you trigger a failover for your DR plan, the virtual machines in all the VM boot steps defined in the recovery workflow undergo parallel conversion ensuring reduced RTOs.
 As a result, you may find a few EC2 instances in the stopped state until its corresponding step starts executing.

 The following screenshot depicts the parallel conversion of virtual machines in a DR recovery workflow.

-The [EARLY] tags before the virtual machine name in the above screenshot depict the parallel conversion of all the virtual machines configured in the DR plan.
+The [EARLY] tags before the virtual machine name depict the parallel conversion of all the virtual machines configured in the DR plan.